 The archive

-• We store so many archival records for you that, laid end to end, they would cover a distance of around eleven kilometers.
+• We keep so many archives that, if laid end to end, they would cover a distance of around eleven kilometers.

-• We decide which documents are "archive-worthy", i.e. should be kept in the archive permanently, and which can be destroyed.
+• We decide which documents are "worthy of archiving", i.e. which will be kept in the archive permanently, and which will be destroyed.

 • We take over the documents worthy of being archived, restore them from a conservation point of view and store them permanently.